se-panfilov/anarchy-engine/apps/showcases-desktop/EULA.md

 This Software is not directed to children below the age requiring parental consent under applicable law (e.g., EU 16, US 13, China 14).
 We do not knowingly collect personal data from such children.

+## 9. Accessibility

+Where required by applicable law (e.g., the **EU Accessibility Act**), we aim to address **accessibility feedback** for consumer-facing builds **within reasonable and proportionate limits**.
+Contact: **TBD until market release**.
+This section does **not** create service levels or guarantees.

-## 9. Term & Termination
+## 10. Term & Termination

 This EULA is effective until terminated.
 It terminates automatically if you materially breach it.
 Upon termination, cease use and uninstall the Software.
 Sections intended to survive (Ownership, OSS, Disclaimers, Liability, Governing Law) shall survive.

-## 10. Disclaimer of Warranties
+## 11. Disclaimer of Warranties

 The Software is provided **“AS IS”**, **to the maximum extent permitted by applicable law**, without warranties of any kind, express or implied, including **merchantability, fitness for a particular purpose, and non-infringement**. **Statutory consumer rights are not affected.**

-## 11. Limitation of Liability
+## 12. Limitation of Liability

 To the fullest extent permitted by law, Licensor shall **not** be liable for any indirect, incidental, special, exemplary, or consequential damages.

-**Nothing in this EULA excludes or limits liability where such exclusion or limitation is unlawful, including for death or personal injury caused by negligence, fraud, or wilful misconduct.**
+**Nothing in this EULA excludes or limits liability where such exclusion or limitation is unlawful (including for death or personal injury, fraud, or wilful misconduct).**

-## 11A.
+## 12A.
 Liability Cap (Business Users Only)

 This clause applies **only** to Business Users.
 To the extent permitted by applicable law, the Licensor’s aggregate liability for all claims relating to the Software shall not exceed **the total fees paid by that Business User to the Licensor for the Software in the 12 months immediately preceding the event giving rise to the claim**.

-Nothing in this clause applies to Consumers, nor does it limit liability where such limitation is unlawful (including for death or personal injury caused by negligence, fraud or wilful misconduct).
+This clause does not apply to Consumers and does not limit liability where such limitation is unlawful.

-## 12. Export Controls & Sanctions
+## 13. Export Controls & Sanctions

 You must comply with applicable **export, re-export, and sanctions** laws.
 You may not use or transfer the Software to restricted persons, entities, destinations, or for prohibited end uses.

-## 13. Open-Source Components (OSS Precedence)
+## 14. Open-Source Components (OSS Precedence)

 The Software includes **open-source software**. **To the extent of any conflict between this EULA and the license terms of an OSS component, the OSS license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE` and `THIRD_PARTY_LICENSES`).

-## 14. Governing Law & Consumer Rights
+## 15. Governing Law & Consumer Rights

 This EULA is governed by the laws of **The Netherlands** with venue in **Amsterdam**.

-If you are a consumer, **mandatory consumer protection laws of your country of residence remain applicable**.
+If you are a Consumer, **mandatory consumer protection laws of your country of residence remain applicable**.

-## 15. Changes
+## 16. Changes

 We may update this EULA.
-Material changes may be communicated **within the product or the update package** (for example, via an in-product notice, a prompt to review the EULA on update, or release notes included with the distribution), or via the applicable Distribution Channel.
+Material changes may be communicated **within the product or the update package** (e.g., in-product notice, prompt to review the EULA on update, or release notes included with the distribution), or via the applicable Distribution Channel.
 Continued use after the effective date constitutes acceptance.

 ## Governing Language